Goosechase EDU: Educational Games and App for Educators – Pricing & Get Started

 Are your high school students ready to become full-fledged geese yet?
-They are perilously close to leaving the nest, becoming adults, going off to college, and joining the workforce (Ahem - check out our openings at Goosechase!).
+They are perilously close to leaving the nest, going off to college, and joining the workforce.

-…and yet, they can sometimes seem just like silly little geese – all full of fun and possible mischief.
-As a high school teacher, how can you keep them focused and on track, so they will be able to meet their college and life goals?
-One of the best ways to help them acquire the skills and confidence they will need after graduation is through educational games.
+…and yet, they can sometimes seem just like silly little geese-full of fun and mischief.
+As a high school educator, how can you keep them focused so they meet their college and life goals?
+One of the best ways is through educational games and interactive experiences using the Goosechase app.

 Learning can be fun and engaging